daley-mottley/portfolio/README.md

 - `LOGS.md`: Records errors, issues, and their resolutions
 - `README.md`: This file, containing project overview and documentation

-### Contributing
-When contributing to this project:
-1. Always check the `TASKS.md` file for current tasks and priorities
-2. Document any issues or errors in `LOGS.md`
-3. Keep the project plan updated with any design changes
-4. Follow the established documentation format

 ## Contact
 For any questions or collaboration opportunities, please reach out to:
 - Email: daley.mottley@hotmail.com